Domain-Driven Design with ROS-2

 The architect shall define naming conventions reflecting the ubiquitous language.
 Do not use technical designations related to ROS-2 internals.

 The architecture of the application is implemented in the source code.
 A programmer is also a software designer and architect [5].
 Every programming act is also a design act.
-It can be good or bad design, but it is a design act.
+It can be a good or bad design, but it is a design act.

 A similar approach is used to identify application-specific entities.
 Current examples are alarms.